About Dr. Mark

 My first wildlife capture & handling was with Colorado Game, Fish, and Parks Department.
 We were catching bighorn sheep with drop nets during my first year of veterinary school in 1983.
 That was more than 35 years ago.
 Even then, before I knew I was a teacher, I took photos and wanted to gather and share the details of how we work in the field capturing animals.
 I am continuously learning from the animals and from my colleagues and have been teaching these field-based details for over 30 years.

 For me, how we capture wildlife is just as important as what we do.
-My highest priority is to handle every animal with care, compassion, and respect and to teach others how we can incorporate those heart-felt values into our tools, techniques, and mannerisms.
+My highest priority is to handle every animal with care and respect and to teach others how we can incorporate those heart-felt values into our tools, techniques, and mannerisms.
 This leads to greater success in the field, better animal care, greater joy in our work, and a steady desire to always do better.
 We become better professionals.

 After 2 years in private practice I began working exclusively with wildlife.
 I was Project Veterinarian for the U. S. Fish & Wildlife Service’s 1995-96 Gray Wolf Reintroduction to Yellowstone National Park, and served as Yellowstone Park’s wildlife veterinarian for four years – the first wildlife veterinarian for the National Park Service.
 I have been an Affiliate Faculty with University of Montana’s Wildlife Biology Department since 1997.